Body Armor 4×4 HiLine Front Bumper For 3rd Gen Tacoma – Install

 Pictured above is what the bumper looked like straight out of the box.

-It was in perfect condition once we removed it, we didn’t notice any flaws or poor workmanship whatsoever.
-The bumper was packaged well and we were stoked to get in on the truck.
+Once we removed it, it was in perfect condition.
+We didn’t notice any flaws or poor workmanship whatsoever.
+The bumper was packaged well, and we were stoked to get in on the truck.

 Body Armor 4X4 HiLine Front Bumper Parts